diem/diem/specifications/db_backup/spec.md

 pub struct TextLine(String);
 ```

-A LibraDB **backup storage** stores **backups** and **metadata lines**.
+A DiemDB **backup storage** stores **backups** and **metadata lines**.

 Each of the **backups** contains information that reflects different aspects of the blockchain history.
 It is identified by its manifest file (human readable, in JSON), which can contain links to data files.
 Depending on the specific type of backup, the content differs.
 The backup system doesn’t care about how physically the storage organizes backups, it dumps backups as group of files (although it does try to hint the storage that the group are related to each other, see the [Backup Storage interface](#backup-storage-interface)), asking back one single FileHandle to identify the whole backup.
 The restore system takes `FileHandle`s pointing to manifests, it’s up to the human / external system to decide which manifests are relevant, probably based on the **metadata**.

 Among other purposes, **Metadata lines** mainly serve as an index of all the backups in the storage.
 After each backup is written to the storage, the backup system put in one line of metadata, containing the FileHandle it just got from the storage.
 One can get a complete picture of what's in a backup storage by looking at all the metadata lines.
 Similar to files in a backup, the backup system doesn't care about how the storage organizes the metadata lines, each line can be a separate file or a DB record.

-At this point we backup three essential types of the information, with which a LibraDB can be popped up and start supporting the functionality of a Validator or a Full Node.
+At this point we backup three essential types of the information, with which a DiemDB can be popped up and start supporting the functionality of a Validator or a Full Node.
 It describes below each of the backup types:

 ### TransactionBackup